Table of Contents

 - Select Restore User.

-Filtering and status line
+Filtering and table controls

 Before vs after: task comparison